Guide to U.S. Expat Taxes in Australia

 Due to the higher Australian tax rates, it’s generally more favorable for Americans living in Australia to use the foreign tax credit.
 However, your H&R block tax advisor can confirm the best path for you.

-Your Australian pension isn’t tax free for your U.S. taxes.
+Australian pension contributions aren’t tax free for your U.S. taxes.
 While a superannuation fund provides tax benefits on your Australian taxes, it won’t be treated the same on the U.S. side.

 Depending on your personal circumstances, your account may be considered a foreign grantor trust or employee benefit trust.
 That in turn affects what you’re taxed on and which U.S. tax forms you need to file.

-You can rely on the expertise of our tax advisors to help you accurately complete your tax filing.
+You can rely on the expertise of our Expat Tax Advisors to help you accurately complete your tax filing.

-Your Australian income taxes are based on your residency and domicile status.
+If you’re an American working in Australia, you may also have to file Australian taxes, which are based on your residency and domicile status.
 Where Australian taxes are concerned, your domicile is generally where you have your permanent home and your residency is where you spend most of your time.
 You can be a resident in more than one country, but you can only have one domicile.